mafredri/asustor-platform-driver/README.md

 - `it87` (AS6, AS61, AS62, AS66XX, AS67XX, AS54XX)
   - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks and supports more variants of IT86XX and the IT87XX chips than the kernels `it87` driver.
-    Furthermore it supports controlling blinking of up to two LEDs.
+    Support for timer-based blinking of up to two LEDs (only works on some models) has also been added.
   - Also includes a patched version of `gpio-it87` called `asustor-gpio-it87`.
-The only change is supporting the IT8625E chip that is used in several newer asustor devices.
+The only change is supporting the IT8625E chip that is used in several newer ASUSTOR devices.
   - May require adding `acpi_enforce_resources=lax` to kernel boot arguments for full functionality
   - Temperature monitoring (`lm-sensors`)
   - Fan speed regulation via `pwm1`